 TELL ME ABOUT THE FEATURES

 Trenton’s mission to fill the gaps where reviews used to be with cracking specials paid dividends again this month.
 The Q+A section, Face To Face, chatted to Commodore Format publisher Greg Ingham.
 He’d been the man that decided to green light CF because “we believed there were legions of C64 fans that weren’t being served well by existing titles…and we were right, because people flocked to buy CF“.
 Then there’s the absolutely wonderful piece called Dizzy On Trial, where Commodore Format’s Dave Golder pitches against Codemaster’s Richard Eddy in an argument over whether or not the ovoid one’s games are any good.
 “He’s old fashioned, predictable and deadly dull”, says Dave.
 “He’s not past his sell-by date”, responded Richard.
 “Otherwise we wouldn’t still be selling his games”.
-It’s a, er, cracking (you’re fired – Ed) piece on a polarising set of games: you can read it in full here.
+It’s a, er, cracking (you’re fired – Ed) piece on a polarising set of games.

 LOOKING TO THE FUTURE